percona/everest-doc/docs/install/installEverest.md

 2. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 3. Download the kubeconfig file from the Kubernetes cluster that you want to use with Everest.
 By default, Everest uses the file available under *~/.kube/config.*

 ## Get started

 To install and provision Percona Everest:

 1. Download the Docker compose file: `curl https://raw.githubusercontent.com/percona/percona-everest-backend/v0.3.0/deploy/quickstart-compose.yml -o quickstart-compose.yml`.
-2. Spin up the Everest container and its internal database (PostgreSQL): `docker-compose -f quickstart-compose.yml up -d`.
+2. Initialize the Everest container and its internal PostgreSQL database by executing one of the following commands, each offering distinct access configurations:
+- to limit access to the localhost interface (default): `docker compose -f quickstart-compose.yml up -d`.
+- to expose Everest though a specific interface, use that interface's IP address: `EVEREST_BIND_ADDR=<ip address>; docker compose -f quickstart-compose.yml up -d`.
+- to allow access from any interface on the host machine: `EVEREST_BIND_ADDR=0.0.0.0; docker compose -f quickstart-compose.yml up -d`.
 3. Verify if the services started correctly: `docker compose -f quickstart-compose.yml ps --services --filter 'status=running'`.
  ??? example "Expected output"